 Liberal Arts Advising

 Advising relationships play a crucial role in a Beloit education, empowering you to take ownership of your path through college.
-Your Initiatives advisor (who is also your FYI seminar leader) is your advisor in the liberal arts.
-Beginning in the FYI seminar and continuing through the first two years at Beloit, your Initiatives advisor will introduce you to a Beloit liberal arts education and facilitate your own active planning process, both in individual meetings and through Initiatives advising workshops.
+Your Initiatives advisor (who is also your Spark/Initiatives professor) is your advisor in the liberal arts.
+Beginning in the Spark course and continuing through the first two years at Beloit, your Spark/Initiatives advisor will introduce you to a Beloit liberal arts education and facilitate your own active planning process, both in individual meetings and through Initiatives advising workshops.
 When you declare a major, you'll also develop an advising relationship with a professor in your chosen area of study, but you'll continue to meet with your Initiatives advisor through your first two years of study (and probably thereafter, as well).
 You'll very likely find other, less formal mentors, as well, through coursework, research, and engaged learning opportunities on and off campus.

 And every semester during your time at Beloit, you can take advantage of sessions tailored to your interests and questions at the Advising Practicum.